near-examples/chainsig-script/README.md

 Which should output `1` the NFT balance of default address `0x525521d79134822a342d330bd91da67976569af1`

-# Proxy call MPC sign from Near Contract (advanced)
+# Proxy call MPC sign from NEAR Contract (advanced)

-To deploy the Near contract use `cargo-near`.
+To deploy the NEAR contract use `cargo-near`.

 Install `cargo-near` and `near-cli`